Maserati Medici: Medici I

-The Medici I was built in the spring of 1974, and it shared many design elements with Giugiaro's previous Asso Di Picche concept.
+The Medici I was built in 1974, and it shared many design elements with Giugiaro's previous Asso Di Picche concept.
 One influential feature of the Medici I was the trapezoidal C-pillar, which became wider as it ran down the side of the car.
 Giugiaro later used this design in many different cars, including the Lancia Delta I and the 1980 Audi Coupé.
 While the Medici's C-pillar was made of solid sheet metal, other vehicles such as the Audi 80 B2 and the Yugo Florida had an additional trapezoidal window in the C-pillar.

 The front end of the Medici I was very similar to Giugiaro's 1974 Maserati Coupé 2+2 (also known as Tipo 124), which was the potential successor to the Indy.
 Alike the Medici, the Coupé 2+2's front fascia ended in a point and had pop-up headlights.

 Inside, the Medici I was designed to have six seats.
 Behind the two front seats were two benches installed opposite each other; the passengers in the middle row sat opposite to the direction of travel.
 The space in the rear cabin was crowded, leading to changes for the Medici II.

-The Medici I was first publicly displayed in April 1974 at the Turin Auto Show.
+The Medici I was first publicly displayed in October 1974 at the Turin Auto Show.